 The above configuration doesn’t consider the PRB grid alignment between SIB1 channel bandwidth and UE configured channel bandwidth based on the 100 kHz channel raster.

-Editor’s note: the above issue can be further discussed.

 6.1.2.3 Further Signalling and configuration aspects: Band Edge

 The network only configures channel bandwidth according to UE capabilities.
 RAN4 requirements do not cover the case when a UE is configured with a channel that is not contained within a specified band.
 Thus, if the network were to configure the UE channel bandwidth beyond the band edge, then the UE behavior would be unknown.